SummaryRead the full fact sheet

 Other people may experience mild common side effects.

-You can be sure the are safe.
+You can be sure the immunisations used in Australia are safe.
 Did you know it can take up to 10 years for a vaccine to be approved in Australia?
 There are rigorous safety research and testing processes that all new vaccines must pass before they’re registered.
 Every vaccine is manufactured and tested according to strict safety guidelines.

 If the TGA has any concerns about a vaccine, it revokes the vaccine’s registration and withdraws it from the market.